Autism is a journey… Don’t take it alone.

 Once your form is received, a member of our team will get back to you as soon as possible to talk about the registration or re-establishment process.

-Meeting will be hybrid on Zoom (link will be sent out after RSVP) and at Independence First – 540 S 1st Street, Milwaukee, WI 53204
+Meetings will be virtually on Zoom (link will be sent out after RSVP)

 Group meets on the 4th Wednesday of every month at 6:00 PM